dr-JT/pupillometry/README.md

 The main goal of this package is to provide:

-1) ease of use for pupillometry researchers
+1) ease of use for pupillometry researchers to perform preprocessing steps

 2) flexibility in choosing which preprocessing methods and parameters are used.